zio/zio/docs/datatypes/contextual/zlayer.md

 ### From Managed Resources

+Some components of our applications need to be managed, meaning they undergo a resource acquisition phase before usage, and a resource release phase after usage (e.g. when the application shuts down).

+[`ZLayer`][ZLayer] relies on the powerful [`ZManaged`][ZManaged] data type and this makes this process extremely simple.

 We can lift any `ZManaged` to `ZLayer` by providing a managed resource to the `ZIO.fromManaged` constructor:

 ```scala mdoc:invisible